 - Reporting and testimony

 The goal of an STRP is to provide a critical and knowledgeable review of draft standards and provide comments and recommendations to strengthen the document.
 The STRP accomplishes this by executing the following activities in three phases:

 - Phase 1 (kickoff – day 30): The STRP convenes to review the STRP instructions, discuss the draft standard and clarify any high-level questions about the purpose of the draft standard.
 Individual STRP members then submit their initial comments on the draft standard to the STRP chair.
 The STRP chair consolidates the comments and generates an interim report that is provided to the subcommittee.
 This initial feedback includes comment/recommendations on the technical merit and current wording in the document with recommendations to strengthen the document.

 - Phase 2 (day 31 – day 60): The subcommittee reviews the initial STRP feedback (along with any comments submitted during the open comment period) and considers making upgrades to the draft standard.
 The subcommittee may also interface with the STRP or individual members of the STRP to seek clarity on the submitted comments to ensure the intent is understood.
-The subcommittee submits a revised draft standard to the STRP and a general summary of how the subcommittee addressed the STRP comments.
-The subcommittee can make other changes to the standard that may be identified in its review, and these should be noted for the STRP.
+The subcommittee submits a revised draft standard to the STRP for their review.
+The subcommittee can also make other changes to the standard during its review. *Subcommittee review periods may extend beyond 30 days depending on the total number of comments received.